holomodular/ServiceQuery/README.md

 ```

 ## Documentation
-Comprehensive cocumentation is available on our website at http://ServiceQuery.com including tables for supported data types and operations by .NET Framework version and database engine.
+Comprehensive documentation is available on our website at http://ServiceQuery.com including tables for supported data types and operations by .NET Framework version and database engine.

 ## ServiceQuery.AzureDataTables
 Azure Data Tables has certain limitations, like lack of support for aggregate functions, string comparisons and ordering.